REMAINS: Mine tunnel, house pilings, rusted cannery equipment

-Portlock, Alaska was named after Captain Nathaniel Portlock, a member of the Royal Navy, who landed in Alaska in August, 1787.
-However, Spain and Russia owned the land all the way up until 1867, when the United States purchased it.
+Portlock, located in the Kenai Peninsula County of Alaska, was named after Captain Nathaniel Portlock, a member of the Royal Navy.
+Captain Portlock landed in Alaska in August, 1787.
+However, the land belonged to Spain and Russia until 1867, when the United States purchased it.

 In 1921, a US Post Office was opened in the town, which was primarily used as a cannery.
 Portlock also had chromite mining at the nearby mine.
 Later on, Chatham Bay (part of the town limits) became the site of a territorial boarding school for the children of parents who worked at fishing camps and mines.
 The town was abandoned quickly after a series of mysterious events and deaths in 1949.
 The post office shut down a year later.